johnmichaloski/SoftwareGadgets/Word2Markdown/Readme.md

 **_SaveClipboardImage(System.String)_**
 Saves the clipboard into the given filename as a jpg.
 Uses System.Drawing.Image
 #Caveats
+ 1. Conversion is a bit slow.
- 1. Tables end with \a to signal end of cell, row, table.
+ 2. Tables end with \a to signal end of cell, row, table.
 This character does not map well in Markdown.
- 2. If the backup readme.docx file is already open, the program will fail.
+ 3. If the backup readme.docx file is already open, the program will fail.
 Please close the file.
 There is a message box to inform you of this problem.
- 3. The header row should be bold if you want to improve readability of word and to distinguish header from rest of table.
+ 4. The header row should be bold if you want to improve readability of word and to distinguish header from rest of table.
+Fixme, still doesn’t work.
+ 5. Big problem that I couldn’t solve, dialog when closing word “You placed a large amount of content on the clipboard”.
+Total HEADACHE... reset clipboard to 2 characters, disable alerts, none worked.